Tertiary and quaternary IDE¶

 - Select Basic configuration 4 in the Settings based on box.

-- Change the resource settings to match the table above.
+- Change the resource settings to match the I/O ports on the table above and the configured IRQ.
 The first Input/Output Range range corresponds to the main I/O port, the second one corresponds to the status I/O port, and Interrupt Request corresponds to the IRQ.

-- The status I/O port range is off by 6 units.
+- The status I/O port range is off by 6.
 Select 0368 for the tertiary channel or 03E8 for the quaternary channel.

-- The image below shows an example configuration for the tertiary channel.
+- The screenshot below shows an example configuration for the tertiary channel.

-- If both the tertiary and quaternary channels are enabled, repeat the steps above to add the other channel.
+- If both the tertiary and quaternary channels are enabled, repeat the steps above to enable the other controller.

 Windows NT, 2000 and XP¶

-The Windows NT family (from 3.5 to XP) will automatically detect and enable both additional channels during installation, regardless of BIOS support.
-This auto-detection does not, however, work on machines with Award BIOS, except for the version which identifies itself as Phoenix - AwardBIOS v6.00PG, where it does work.
+Windows 2000 and XP will automatically detect Plug and Play IDE controllers on boot.
+Additionally, Windows NT 3.5, 4.0, 2000 and XP will automatically detect non-Plug and Play controllers during installation, regardless of BIOS support; this auto-detection of non-PnP controllers does not, however, work on machines with Award BIOS, except for the version which identifies itself as Phoenix - AwardBIOS v6.00PG, where it does work.

-If you install the system to a hard disk on one of the additional channels, it will not be bootable if the BIOS doesn’t support booting from these channels.
+If you install the system to a hard disk on one of the additional controllers, it will not be bootable if the BIOS doesn’t support booting from these controllers.

-On Windows 2000 only, the additional channels can be enabled after the system is installed through Add New Hardware similarly to Windows 95/98/Me above, although the I/O ports and IRQ cannot be changed.
+On Windows 2000 only, non-Plug and Play controllers can be enabled on an already-installed system through Add New Hardware similarly to Windows 9x as shown above.
+The resource parameters cannot be changed, and therefore, only the default IRQs for each controller are supported.
 Basic configuration 0003 corresponds to the tertiary channel, while Basic configuration 0002 corresponds to the quaternary channel.

 Windows Vista and 7¶

-The Windows NT 6 family does not support legacy non-Plug-and-Play IDE controllers, and therefore cannot use the additional channels as currently emulated by 86Box.
+The Windows NT 6 family does not support legacy (ISA or VLB) IDE controllers, and therefore cannot use the additional channels as currently emulated by 86Box.

 ide2=0x168,0x36e,10(assuming IRQ 10)